 Batavia is a tiny city located in the state of Iowa.
 With a population of 431 people and just one neighborhood, Batavia is the 407th largest community in Iowa.
 Batavia has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-When you are in Batavia, you'll notice that it is more blue-collar than most other communities in America.
-37.08% of Batavia’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Batavia is a blue-collar town, with 37.08% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Batavia is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Batavia who work in community and social services (13.11%), food service (11.61%), and sales jobs (9.74%).

 As is often the case in a small city, Batavia doesn't have a public transportation system that people use for their commute.